Gustavus Vaughan Brooke: Financial difficulties

-He left Plymouth for Australia on 1 January 1866 in the SS London, which went down in a storm ten days later.
-Brooke toiled bravely at the pumps of the sinking vessel, and when all hope was gone was seen standing composedly by the companionway.
-As the last overcrowded lifeboat pulled away he called "Give my last farewell to the people of Melbourne".
-He was 47 years old.
+He died in a shipwreck in 1866; he was 47 years old.
 Actor Fred Younge read a moving tribute to his longtime associate on 17 March 1866 at the Victoria Theatre, Sydney, the scene of many of his triumphs.

 His widow, who had remained in England rather than risk encountering Brooke's first wife Marianne, died from consumption the following year.